reallyasi9/ZipStreams.jl/docs/src/info.md

 read from the archive so far, whether or not the EOF has been reached, and statistics about the number and size of the entries.

-The first call to `info` in this example reports nothing has been read yet:
+The first call to `print_info` in this example reports nothing has been read yet:

 ```@meta
 DocTestFilters = [r"\d{2}-[A-Z][a-z]{2}-\d{2} \d{2}:\d{2}:\d{2}"]